Skip to main content

 Error: Server failed to authenticate the request

-Cause: Snowflake is unable to access the ODX Storage
+Cause: Snowflake is unable to access the Ingest instance storage

-Solution: Verify you using Azure Data Lake ODX Storage and the SAS token is configured with access to the folder in Azure Data Lake that you're pulling the data from.
+Solution: Verify you using Azure Data Lake Ingest Storage and the SAS token is configured with access to the folder in Azure Data Lake that you're pulling the data from.

 Error: SQL compilation error: